WHAT YOU DO WHEN THE ODDS ARE STACKED AGAINST YOU

 It wasn’t long before she moved into the home that she and Peter were still involved in helping feed needy people every Sunday in their local Methodist Church Hall.

 Peter is now a volunteer at the Home where Gaye is being cared for.

 When I think back on her life and all she achieved with her hearing disability, being a cancer survivor, Coping with the changes having Alzheimer’s Disease presents. it does make me wonder how she did it all.
 Against all these odds.

 WHAT ARE YOU DOING TO OVERCOME ANY CHALLENGES YOU MAY BE EXPERIENCING?

 This all got me thinking of solutions for those people without work and how they can turn their lives around, by changing their thinking.

 In South Africa, and perhaps in many other countries, people have come up with all kinds of ways to raise money when it is needed.

 One of the ways here is to start a Stokvel.

-For all the school-leavers without jobs, it would be a great idea to put this into improving your education and earning on the side.
-These young people are usually tech savvy and so learning on Wealthy Affiliate would be perfect for them.
+For all the school leavers without jobs, it would be a great idea to put this into improving your education and earning on the side.
+These young people are usually tech-savvy so learning on Wealthy Affiliate would be perfect for them.